d-terrell/Spotipi-Recreation/README.md

 setx PATH "%PATH%;C:\Program Files\Git\bin"
 ```
-I was still recving the same error message:
+I was still receiving the same error message:
 -  Multiple installations of the Bash executable were installed which confused the system.
 -  Since I'm using Git Bash, I need to use the Bash executable from the Git installation directory.